College Departments and Services

 Sorority: Beta Lambda

-Jazz Band - The jazz band provides performance experience in an instrumental jazz ensemble.
-The jazz band performs instrumental and vocal arrangements from a variety of styles of the repertoire, including Latin jazz.
+The Jazz Band provides performance experience in an instrumental jazz ensemble.
+The Jazz Band performs instrumental and vocal arrangements from a variety of styles of the repertoire, including Latin jazz.
 In addition to the full ensemble, combos of three to six players are also formed.
 Each semester the Jazz Band offers a concert.